Reading: Understanding Text Structure

 Purpose: To introduce a specific example that helps explain a general idea.

-Example: "Kampot has many beautiful old buildings from the French colonial period.
-For example, you can see many of them near the Old Market."
+"Kampot has many beautiful old buildings.
+For example, you can see them near the Old Market."

 Choose the best discourse marker to link the two sentences.